tour88/C-Projects/README.md

-I'm working on a different cybersecurity related python/bash project evryday and this was my first one.
+I'm working on a different cybersecurity related python/bash project everyday and this was my first one.
 Interesting stuff and a great way to see how code works.